Kpwn3r/Firefox-Accessibility-Extension/README.md

 - Read highlighted text aloud on any webpage.
 - Supports multi-section reading across highlights.
 - Choose from a variety of available voices via the dropdown in the extension popup.
-- Stop reading by clicking anywhere on the page.
+- Stop reading by clicking anywhere on the page in highlight-to-read mode.
+- Continue reading after unhighlighting text with continous mode.
+- Stop button to stop all playback.

 https://github.com/Kpwn3r/Firefox-Accessibility-Extension